 Topics covered through the course

 The five areas below are covered during the SL courses.
 There is a core set of topics for each area.

 - Geometry and Trigonometry

 In addition to this the course contains investigative and inquiry-based learning, supporting the students in their internally assessed exploration task.

-There is some content that is common with Mathematics: Analysis and Approaches course but the Mathematics: Applications and Interpretations has less emphasis on calculus, numerical and algebraic approaches and more on the application of models and statistics.
+There is some content that is common with Mathematics SL Analysis and Approaches course but the Mathematics SL Applications and Interpretation has a stronger emphasis on modelling and on using probability and statistics in practical scenarios.

 Activities and assessment

 Teacher and students have regular weekly opportunities to assess progress and attainment.
 Some activities assess student achievement against formal criteria, such as such as worksheets, problem sets or quizzes.
 Learning is also supported with discussion forums, email, and regular live lessons in the online classroom.